IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * Brand  –  brand car;
 * Model - car model;
 * Price - the price of the car;
-* VIN - Vehicle identification number;
+* Year of release - the year of the car 's release;
-* Year of release - the year of the car 's release
+* Color - the color of the car;
-* Color - the color of the car
+* Quantity - the number of cars;

 ***Filtering by cost:***
 * In the car list view mode, the user sets the cost filter and clicks the refresh list button (to the right of the cost entry field );